TheDr1ver/chayabusaw/README.md

 5.  **Access Persistent Data**
     - The analysis reports (JSON from Chainsaw, HTML from Hayabusa) will be available in the `analysis_results/` directory on your host machine.
     - The raw event logs parsed into JSONL format will be stored in the `evtx_jsonl_output/` directory on your host machine.
 These are not directly downloadable from the UI but are persistently stored for further offline analysis.
+    - Custom rules can be loaded into the container by mounting a volume at `/custom-sigma-rules` and `/custom-chainsaw-rules`.
+These will be merged into the default rules in the container.

 ## Project Structure